Palatino: Palatino Sans

 Palatino Sans is a sans-serif design with stroke width modulation, resembling Zapf's classic design Optima but with a softer, more organic feel.
 Unlike the serifed counterpart, the Sans families do not have full Greek or Cyrillic characters.
 Reviewing it for Typographica on release, font designer Hrant Papazian commented:

 The confluence of competence, freedom and kiai... evident in Palatino Sans is breathtaking.
 The sober organicity, the bravado of the raised 'r', the confident flair of the italic; all done before, but never in such a usable, contemporary whole.

 Palatino Sans Informal

 Palatino Sans Informal incorporates informal characteristics to the Palatino Sans, such as asymmetrical A, K, N, W, X, Y, w.

 Palatino Arabic

 It is a family designed by Lebanese designer Nadine Chahine and Hermann Zapf.
-The design is based on the Al-Ahram typeface designed by Zapf in 1956 but reworked and modified to fit the Palatino nova family.
+The design is based on the Al-Ahram typeface designed by Zapf in 1956 but reworked and modified to fit the Palatino Nova family.
 The design is Naskh in style but with a strong influence of Thuluth style.

-This family only comes in 1 font, with the Arabic characters based on Palatino nova Regular.
+This family only comes in 1 font, with the Latin characters based on Palatino Nova Regular.
 It supports basic Latin, Arabic, Persian, and Urdu scripts.
 Chahine also created a version of Zapf's Zapfino.